morgvevans/cyanobacteria-enrichment-phage-protocol/README.md

 **This is the protocol used on the cyanophage project, for identifying microbial signatures in the sample, and identifying and clustering viral genomes**

+**Make sure to download SingleM, MEGAHIT/metaSPADES, VIBRANT, VContact2, prodigal according to the instructions w/ all dependencies.
+I use individual conda environments to make sure no issues arise from dependencies.**

 *Step 1 From RAW Reads, use SingleM to extract single copy genes for an "OTU" table reconstruction*
 ```
 #PBS -N cyanobacteria_singlem_03122020